ArmaFriday/Guide/docs/about/opreps/warlord/blacksheep.rst

 * Coordination within towns is difficult when multiple fireteams are moving through on the ground.
 Squad movement through dense jungle got many members lost and out of formation.
 * There were a few times when the fire teams were separated by enough that they wouldn't have been able to provide fire support for one another.
 Resistance was light this week so there weren't any major complications caused by this, but it could cause issues in the future.
 * There was a general lack of organization during the mission that can and should be cleaned up by FTLs, There were a few people who didn't follow directions well or tried to lead when they were not the leader of the group.
+* Although it wasn't major, I feel there could be even more radio discipline for everyone to cut down on the chatter.
+At least for the non FTL's and SL.
+Very very minor point, I feel that especially while working in thick vegetation, like a jungle, we could do a bit better at keeping fire team members together.

 What we could do differently to improve
 """""""""""""""""